 Roughan & O’Donovan provided consultancy services - from tender through to completion of construction - for the permanent works structures on this large scale infrastructure design and build scheme.

-The bridge crossing comprises a 24m wide steel concrete composite deck construction cable, supported over 240 metres from a steel A-frame pylon, with sections of concrete and concrete/steel composite construction.
+The bridge is 340m long and comprises a 24m-wide steel concrete composite deck, supported by a 1,550 tonne, 105m-high A-frame pylon, with sections of concrete and concrete/steel composite construction.

 105Height in metres of the bridge pylon

 1550Weight in tonnes of the bridge pylon